integrations/microsoft-teams/Readme.md

 ## Upcoming features and roadmap
 We're constantly at work to improve the app, and soon you’ll see new features stated below.
 To request additional capabilities please [request a feature](https://github.com/integrations/microsoft-teams/issues/new/choose).

-* Schedule reminders updates - Provide advanced controls for schedule reminders backed by a easy to use UI and remove administrator requirement for scheduling a reminder.
-This feature is shipped.
-Refer to the documentation above.
+* Schedule reminders updates - Provide advanced controls for schedule reminders backed by a easy to use UI and remove administrator requirement for scheduling a reminder. `Shipped` Refer to the documentation above.
 * Support for GHES - We are supporting GHES integration as a private preview with GHES 3.6.
 We are targetting GA with GHES 3.8.
 * Issue create and manage capabilities - Provide capabilities to create and manage issues directly from your chat.
 We are aiming to rollout by end of Octorber, 2022.
 * GitHub Actions notifications and manage capabilities - Provide capabilities to run, view and manage workflows from chat.
-We are aiming to rollout this support by November 2022.
+We are aiming to rollout this support by November 2022. `Shipped' Refer to the documentation above.

 ## Feedback